 The Commission’s job was to determine the hallmarks of a quality child care program and to recommend to the Legislature and governor strategies to support affordable, quality child care in Vermont.
-The Commission issued their final report in December, 2016.
+The Commission issued their final report in December of 2016.

 Charlotte Ancel, Vice President, Power Supply & General Counsel at Green Mountain Power.
 Business Representative.